 Watch one of the many concerts that WWU music students perform.

 - Music teaching

 Job Outlook: As in many fields, much depends on the initiative and perseverance of the individual.
 Possible fields of employment include private teaching, composing, and arranging.
 The B.Mus. degree may also be used as an entry-level credential in pursuing employment opportunities in related fields, such as arts management and administration, music sales, or the entertainment industry.
-According to the Bureau of Labor Statistics (BLS), “Employment of musicians and singers is projected to grow 6 percent from 2016 to 2026, about as fast as the average for all occupations.
-Growth will be attributed to increases in demand for musical performances.”
+The B.Mus. degree can also serve as a necessary credential for entry into careers outside of music, such as business or governmental service.
+According to the Bureau of Labor Statistics (BLS), “Employment of musicians and singers is projected to show little or no change from 2018 to 2028.”
 The BLS states that digital downloads and streaming have made it easier for musicians to interact with a broad fan base.
 (See www.bls.gov)

 Earnings: Much will depend on the chosen career path and the dedication of the individual.
-The BLS reports that in May 2017, the mean annual salary for music directors and composers was $61,490.
-While the BLS does not have data on the annual salary of musicians and singers, it reports a mean hourly wage of $29.56 for these performers.
+The BLS reports that in May 2019, the median annual salary for music directors and composers was $51,670.
+While the BLS does not have data on the annual salary of musicians and singers, it reports a median hourly wage of $30.39 for these performers.
 (See www.bls.gov)

 Bachelor of Music: Music Education

-Earnings: According to the Bureau of Labor Statistics in May 2017, the mean annual salary of elementary and secondary school teachers was $60,880.
+Earnings: According to the Bureau of Labor Statistics in May 2019, the median annual salary of elementary and secondary school teachers was $59,670.
+Postsecondary teachers who taught art, drama, and music made a median annual salary of $69,530.
 (See www.bls.gov)